Singam II: Plot

-Singam meets Ramanathan at Chennai, and proposes plans for an operation to arrest all of Danny's associates in India.
-He then gets re-appointed and gets his superior suspended.
-He gets authorization to kill drug dealers on sight even without evidence.
-Since the next load of drugs is ready to be delivered by Danny, Bhai decides that Saghayam will deliver the drugs to him in Kerala, and he will bring it back, but he is arrested by Singam.
-Later, at Singam's engagement function, Mayil Vaaganam's former ally Harbour Shanmugam informs him that Thangaraj has hired goons to attack his home and family that night.
-Singam fights the goons himself and kills them all.
-He then places a drug bag insides Thangaraj's house and jails him.

-The next day however, Singam gets a call and immediately goes to Sathya's home only find that Sathya has committed suicide by consuming poison, despite previously being told by Singam about her uncle's criminal activities.
-He analyzes that Sathya was killed by her father as plotted by Thangaraj, whom Singam confronts in prison and ensures that if he cannot prove it by arresting Danny, he will give Thangaraj a death penalty, or else Singam will kill Thangaraj and go to prison instead.
-Singam seeks permission from Ramanathan for traveling to South Africa as his marriage will take place in three days.
-Singam arrives in South Africa and joins Major Kyle Ambrose and the police to confront Danny, who has taken sanctuary with Durban-based don Alex.
-Singam and the Durban police give chase by car, which kills Alex in the process.
-Singam defeats Alex's men and confronts Danny and his men on his ship.
-The two fight furiously and ends with Singam's victory over Danny, arresting him, and dragging him to the same cell from which he escaped.
-Afterwards, he reunites with Kavya.
+Since the next load of drugs is ready to be delivered by Danny, Bhai decides that Saghayam will deliver the drugs to him in Kerala and will bring it back, but is arrested by Singam.
+At Singam's engagement function, Mayil Vaaganam's former ally "Harbour" Shanmugam informs him that Thangaraj has hired goons to attack his family that night.
+Singam fights the goons himself where he places a drug bag inside Thangaraj's house and imprisons him.
+The next day, Singam learns that Sathya is dead by consuming poison, despite previously being told by Singam about her uncle's illegal activities.
+He realises that Thangaraj killed her as she knew the truth and to save Danny.
+Enraged, Singam seeks permission from Ramanathan for traveling to South Africa as his marriage will take place in three days.
+Singam arrives in South Africa and joins Major Kyle Ambrose and the police to confront Danny, who has taken sanctuary with a Durban-based don Alex.
+Singam and the Durban police chases them, where he defeats Alex's and Danny's men and during the chase Alex gets killed.
+After a long fight, Singam confronts Danny in his ship and arrests him.
+Singam drags Danny and puts him back to the same cell from which he escaped.
+Singam reunites with Kavya and gets promoted to DCP for his efforts.